AbouN/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     BREATH and LOVE are environment variables
     The script should display the result, followed by a new line

 There are 10 types of people in the world -- Those who understand binary, and those who don't

+Create a script that prints all possible combinations of two letters, except oo.

+    Letters are lower cases, from a to z
+    One combination per line
+    The output should be alpha ordered, starting with aa Do not print oo
+    Your script file should contain maximum 64 characters